09 October, 2012

 The soup was mediocre, the sandwich was lacking in another half but I was determined to have dessert.

-So we ordered two gingerbread cakes with coffee.
-Now I was told by this woman at me work that the best thing about Sherbrooke Village was this particular cake, so I was primed.
+We ordered two gingerbread cakes with coffee.
+Now I was told by this woman at my work that the best thing about Sherbrooke Village was this particular cake, so I was primed.
 It was bloody awful.
 Me mam makes a better gingerbread!
 The coffee tasted like dishwater and the place just smelled and that didn't help.

 "Where is Chef Ramsay when you need him?"
 Tonya muttered.
 "Not only would he revamp the food, but he'd redecorate."